Help Center/ Virtual Private Cloud/ FAQs/ Security/ How Do I Know the Instances Associated with a Security Group?

 1. In the security group list, locate the row that contains the target security group and click Manage Instance in the Operation column.

-On the Associated Instances tab, you can view instances associated with the security group, such as servers and extension NICs.
+On the Associated Instances tab, you can view the instances associated with the security group, such as servers and extended network interfaces.

 Product Category